ncas-metoffice-hrcm/hurricane_loss/README.md

 *US_hurricane_landfall_data_Vessey_et_al_2026_NHESS.csv*

-We calculated risk variables using hurricane footprints along the 12hr post-landfall track ("12hr") and along the full track ("fullhr"), and using R34, R50 and R64 radii ("R34", "R50" and "R64").
+We calculated risk variables using hurricane footprints along the 12hr post-landfall track ("_12hr") and along the full track ("_Fullhr"), and using R34, R50 and R64 radii ("R34", "R50" and "R64").
 Therefore, for example, the total LitPOP impacted per hurricane is given in six columns (track x2 and size x3).